What Education Do You Need to Become a Photographer?

 Employment Outlook and Salary Information

 As of May 2012, the annual median salary for photographers, according to the U.S. Bureau of Labor Statistics (BLS), was $28,490.
 Overall, employment of photographers, both full-time and self-employed, from 2012-2022 is expected to increase by 4%.
 According to the BLS, while job prospects for portrait and commercial photographers will continue to increase, newspaper photographer positions are predicted to decrease by 36%.

 Related to Education Needed to Be a Photographer

 - Recently Updated

 Learn how to become a wedding photographer.
-Research the job duties and the education requirements and find out how to start a...
+Research the various job duties and the education requirements and find out how to...

 - Advertising Photographer: Career Profile and Suggested Education